LenaChestnut/ESLint_Prettier_Airbnb_Setup/README.md

 ## ESLint and Prettier plugins for VS Code

 ESLint uses the ESLint library **installed in the opened workspace folder**.
 If the folder doesn't provide one the extension looks for a global install version.
-If you haven't installed ESLint either locally or globally do so by running npm install eslint in the workspace folder for a local install or npm install -g eslint for a global install.

 1. Install ESLint plugin.